-1..
-The first thing I did was cut a piece of cork to fit the base of the tuna can.
+Step 1: I first cut a piece of cork to fit the base of the tuna can.
 This is so that there is somewhere to stick the specimen pins in.

-2. Paint the tuna cans, inside and out.
-Even though the tin cans will be decoupaged with paper the edges and rims are likely to still be visible.
+Step 2: Paint the tuna cans inside and out.
+Even though the tin cans will be decoupaged with paper, the edges and rims will still be visible.

-5. Next, print the butterfly sheet you want to use.
-I recommend using photo matte paper and to select the best quality print option on your print menu settings.
+Step 5: Next, print the butterfly sheet you want to use.
+I recommend using photo matte paper and selecting the best-quality print option on your print menu settings.

 Using a papercutting knife carefully cut out the butterfly, you want for the Christmas ornament.

-6. Then, place the butterfly in to the tin can.
+Step 6: Then place the butterfly into the tin can.
 Use two specimen pins, one in each wing to hold the insect in place.

 I love this DIY butterfly Christmas ornament so much, I ended up making three of them in total.

-Luckily for me, my husband loves tuna mayo sandwiches, so I will be getting a lot more tin cans to upcycle into Christmas ornaments.
-I think for the next batch I will use some of the dragonfly images on Pictureboxblue.
+Luckily, my husband loves tuna mayo sandwiches, so I will get many more tin cans to upcycle into Christmas ornaments.
+I think for the next batch, I will use some of the dragonfly images on Pictureboxblue.